 The library gives you free access to hundreds of databases, making it easy for you to find scholarly articles, credible news reports, online books, & more.
 Most can be accessed from off-campus by following the links on our site & then entering your name & 7-digit College ID.

 Not sure what your ID number is?
-Go to MYCSTATE & use the link for “Look Up Username/Reset Your Cincinnati State Password” to retrieve it.
-Watch our “Looking Up Your College ID” video for more instructions.
+You can look it up using the ID Verification Form.
+Be sure to check the box to display your College ID with your results.
 Students may also find their 7-digit College ID on their registration statement, while faculty & staff will find it in their pay advices, listed as Employee ID number.

 Background Information (Reference & Statistics)